 - 1. In order to be eligible, each member of the family who is at least eighteen (18) years of age, and each family head and spouse regardless of age, shall sign one or more consent forms. - 2.
 The consent form must contain, at a minimum, the following: - 2.1.
 A provision authorizing HUD or the Housing Department to obtain from State Wage Information Collection Agencies (SWICAs) any information or materials necessary to complete or verify the application for participation or for eligibility for continued occupancy; and - 2.2.
-A provision authorizing HUD or the Housing Department to verify with previous or current employers' income information pertinent to the family's eligibility for or level of assistance; - 2.3.
+A provision authorizing HUD or the Housing Department to verify previous or current employers' income information pertinent to the family's eligibility for or level of assistance; - 2.3.
 A provision authorizing HUD to request income information from the SSA for the sole purpose of verifying income information pertinent to the family's eligibility or level of benefits; and - 2.4.
-A statement that the authorization to release the information requested by the consent form expires 15 months after the date the consent form is signed.
+A provision authorizing PHAs to obtain financial records from any financial institution whenever the PHA determines the record is needed to determine an applicant's or participant's eligibility for assistance or level of benefits; and - 2.5.
+A statement that the authorization to release the information required by the consent form will remain effective until the earliest of: - The rendering of a final adverse decision for an assistance applicant; - The termination of a participant's eligibility for assistance from HUD or the Housing Department; or - The written notification is issued to the Housing department from the applicant or resident (or applicable family member) to revoke consent.
+[24 CFR 5.230(b) and (c)(5)] - 2.6.
+Families have the right to revoke consent by noticing the PHA; however, revoking consent will result in termination or denial of assistance.
+[24 CFR 5.232]

-SCREENING
+8 SCREENING